 Overall, the CRM and sales tools in ActiveCampaign are nice additional features that your marketing and sales teams will appreciate.

-You’ll find all of the standard CRM tools in Infusionsoft, ranging from quotes and orders to a variety of pipeline management tools.
-Overall, Infusionsoft and ActiveCampaign feel roughly equal from a sales perspective, with both platforms offering the usual range of sales tools.
+You’ll find all of the standard CRM tools in Keap, ranging from quotes and orders to a variety of pipeline management tools.
+Overall, Keap (Infusionsoft) and ActiveCampaign feel roughly equal from a sales perspective, with both platforms offering the usual range of sales tools.

 Pros & Cons of ActiveCampaign